 - Club support for the many clubs for young people across Berkshire, including affiliating our members to Ambition and UK Youth

 Safeguarding Young People

 Berkshire Youth has a duty to work to prevent children and young people from suffering harm.
-This includes a responsibility for promoting their welfare, and referring them to Children’s Social Care where children and young people are in circumstances who are being or are likely to be harmed.
-In the case of young people in particular there is a specific responsibility to address the risks posed by the behaviour and actions of the young person themselves and to understand and respond to the causes of that behaviour.
+This includes a responsibility for promoting their welfare, and referring them to Children’s Social Care when children and young people are at risk from harm.
+In the case of young people in particular, there is a specific responsibility to address the risks posed by the behaviour and actions of the young person themselves and to understand and respond to the causes of that behaviour.

 A downloadable copy of our Safeguarding policy – Berkshire Youth Safeguarding Policy

 Comments, Concerns, Complaints and Compliments

 We always welcome your feedback – whether it’s positive or negative we would like to know.